qkaiser/qkaiser.github.io/_posts/2017-08-27-cottontail-release.markdown

 While accessing the source code of clients connecting to the broker is a way to gain enough knowledge to capture content, it is almost always impossible in black box scenarios.
 Another way - which is the one I explore in this post - is harnessing the API exposed by the rabbitmq_management plugin.

-I won't go into RabbitMQ details so I recommend you to read those excellent [tutorials](https://www.rabbitmq.com/getstarted.html) if you do not have prior knowledge.
+I won't go into RabbitMQ details so I suggest you to read those excellent [tutorials](https://www.rabbitmq.com/getstarted.html) if you do not have prior knowledge.

 ### rabbitmq_management